hgmagithub/Catch-estimates-from-pure-recreational-fishers-in-HMRFS/README.md

 R packages including "sas7bdat" (to read SAS data files), "this.path" (file management), "zoo" (moving average), and "KFAS" (Kalman Filter and smoother). can be
 ## Resources
-Github repository for the non-commercial catch estimates presented at the 2023 Joint Statitical Meetings https://github.com/hgmagithub/Non-commercial-Catch-Estimation-for-Deep7-Bottomfish-in-the-Main-Hawaiian-Islands
+Github repository for the non-commercial catch estimates presented at the 2023 Joint Statitical Meetings and for the 2024 Deep7 bottomfish benchmark stock assessement https://github.com/hgmagithub/Non-commercial-Catch-Estimation-for-Deep7-Bottomfish-in-the-Main-Hawaiian-Islands

 ## Version Control Platform